You are here: Home »

 We suggest the programme is used for 3-6 months.
 Afterwards, some women like to continue with it at a lower level for up to a year or even more; others find they can just stop it and feel fine.

-Sometimes individual herbs are useful either as a supplement to the 90-day Menopause Programmes above or used instead of the programme.
+Sometimes individual herbs are useful either as a supplement to Menopause Programme above or used instead of the programme.
 Some of these are listed below: author Leslie Kenton discussed these and other herbs in her menopause book (in which she recommends Specialist Herbal Supplies), Passage To Power.

 Yoga is a great approach for helping signs of menopause as well as being a great anti-stress measure.

-If your nerves need nourishment, there are nerve herbs - or 'nervine herbs' - which can help tremendously.
-A 90-day Nerve Programme can be extremely helpful.
+If your nerves need nourishment, there are nerve herbs which can help tremendously.
+A Nerve Programme can be extremely helpful.

 Nutrition - a top approach for menopause.
 Upgrade nutrition at middle age to help your body to produce adequate hormones to ease your way through menopause.